japila-books/spark-sql-internals/docs/SessionState.md

 :hadoop-version: 2.10.0
 :url-hadoop-javadoc: https://hadoop.apache.org/docs/r{hadoop-version}/api

-`SessionState` is the <<attributes, state separation layer>> between Spark SQL sessions, including SQL configuration, tables, functions, UDFs, SQL parser, and everything else that depends on a link:spark-sql-SQLConf.adoc[SQLConf].
+`SessionState` is the <<attributes, state separation layer>> between Spark SQL sessions, including SQL configuration, tables, functions, UDFs, SQL parser, and everything else that depends on a [SQLConf](SQLConf.md).

 `SessionState` is available as the <<SparkSession.md#sessionState, sessionState>> property of a `SparkSession`.